11 Things to See and Do in the Jewish Quarter of Amsterdam

 Portuguese Synagogue| ©Lukas Koster

-Witnessing the second oldest synagogue in Europe is a real treat.
+Visiting the second oldest synagogue in Europe is a luxury.
 In addition, the ticket also gives you access to the Jewish Historical Museum across the street.
-The synagogue is open Sunday through Thursday from 10 am to 4 pm and Friday from 10 am to 3 pm.
+The synagogue is open Sunday through Thursday from 10am to 4pm and Friday from 10am to 3pm and I recommend you visit if you book a tour of Amsterdam's Jewish Quarter.

-I advise you not to skip the less main areas of the building (boardroom, winter synagogue, restrooms, office, candlelight room, mourning room, rabbinate, etc.), as they show much more than one might think.
-Also be sure to head downstairs to visit the treasure chambers which house some items such as 19th century manuscripts or gold thread tapestries.
-You can also check out a number of books belonging to the oldest Jewish library in the world!
+I advise you not to skip the less main areas of the building (boardroom, winter synagogue, bathrooms, office, candle room, mourning room, rabbinate, etc.), as they show much more than you might think.
+Also be sure to go downstairs to visit the treasure chambers which house some items such as 19th century manuscripts or gold thread tapestries.
+You can also check out a number of books belonging to the oldest Jewish library in the world.

 The option to enjoy religious freedom is what brought most Jews from all over Europe to Amsterdam.
-Over the years, the city gained a reputation for being tolerant and offering equal rights to people of all communities and thus the community grew and a century later, in 1665, the Portuguese Synagogue was built.
+The city gained a reputation for being tolerant and offering equal rights to people of all communities, and so a century later, in 1665, the Portuguese Synagogue was built.
 Also known as the Esnoga, at that time it was the largest synagogue in the world, having been inspired by Solomon's Temple in Jerusalem.

 Book a tour of Amsterdam's Jewish Quarter